Rhodum/Rhodum-Launchers/README.md

-# Python Launcher
+# C# Launcher
-This launcher was used in the begging of 2021 when Rhodum had it's first 2010 client.
+This launcher was released right before summer 2021.